qsolutions19/qsolutions19.github.io/README.md

 # qsolutions19.github.io
-MIM Lab 19: Quantum Solutions
+A website for Mentoring in Medicine Lab 19: Quantum Solutions